Updated January 5, 2021

-The SwipeClock team understands how difficult the PHR exam is.
-We’ve put together a PHR exam prep guide for Human Resource professionals pursuing this important milestone in their HR career.
+The Swipeclock team understands how difficult the PHR exam is.
+We’ve put together a PHR exam prep guide for Human Resource professionals pursuing this important career milestone.

 First, a little context.
 Then we discuss the tips.
 Skip forward if you don’t need any background info.